SDU-eScience/UCloud/backend/service-lib/wiki/getting_started.md

 ## Generating Service Descriptions

 Every time a new service is added you will to generate service descriptions.
-You can do this by running:
+You can do this by running (from `backend/`):

 ```
-gradle generateBuildConfig
+./gradlew generateBuildConfig
 ```

 ## Running Database Migrations